eyildiztepe/comp_bootstrap/README.md

-# Comparison of Bootstrap Approaches
+# Comparison of Bootstrapping Approaches